marcosgriselli/EasyTransitions/README.md

 **EasyTransitions** is a library that helps developers create custom interactive transitions using simple functions defined in a protocol and avoid handling with the mutiple transitions API's in UIKit.

-## ⚠️ This library is a work in progress (WIP) expect many changes until it reaches 1.0 ⚠️
+## ⚠️ This library is a Work In Progress expect many changes until it reaches 1.0 ⚠️

 The development roadmap will be documented using Github issues, milestones and project.
 Contributions are welcome!